kunallad54/TicTacToeGame/README.md

 2. Ability to allow the player to choose a letter X or O
    - Created a method to allow player to input X or O and call from main
    - Determined Player and Computer Letter to play the game

+3. As a Player would like to see the board so I can choose the valid cells to make my move during my turn
+   - Write a method showBoard to display the current Board